Pfizer confirms COVID pill's results, potency versus omicron

 Pfizer says that its experimental COVID-19 pill appears effective against the omicron variant

-WASHINGTON -- Pfizer said Tuesday that its experimental COVID-19 pill appears effective against the omicron variant.
+WASHINGTON -- Pfizer said Tuesday that its experimental pill to treat COVID-19 appears effective against the omicron variant.

 The company also said full results of its 2,250-person study confirmed the pill's promising early results against the virus: The drug reduced combined hospitalizations and deaths by about 89% among high-risk adults when taken shortly after initial COVID-19 symptoms.